-- 72% Community-based mental health programs funded and/or operated by state mental health agencies - 26% Mental health services in state psychiatric hospitals 2% Administration/training/ research/evaluation to support these services Source: State Mental Health Agency-Controlled Expenditures for Mental Health Services, FY 2013 National Association of State Mental Health program Directors Research Institute, Inc (NRI) AVAILABILITY OF MENTAL HEALTH CARE PROVIDERS Missouri has a larger number of hospital beds per capita compared to the rest of the U.S. However, the number of mental health care providers is currently not sufficient to serve the population with mental health needs.
+- 72% Community-based mental health programs funded and/or operated by state mental health agencies - 26% Mental health services in state psychiatric hospitals - 2% Administration/training/ research/evaluation to support these services Source: State Mental Health Agency-Controlled Expenditures for Mental Health Services, FY 2013 National Association of State Mental Health program Directors Research Institute, Inc (NRI) USC Schaeffer | 24 AVAILABILITY OF MENTAL HEALTH CARE PROVIDERS

+Missouri has a larger number of hospital beds per capita compared to the rest of the U.S. However, the number of mental health care providers is currently not sufficient to serve the population with mental health needs.
 In Missouri alone, 100 full-time providers are needed in addition to the current workforce in designated "shortage areas" to reach an acceptable provider-to-patient ratio.

 This shortage is particularly acute in the criminal justice system, where many people are in need of mental health treatment.

-Availability of mental health care providers MISSOURIAND UNITED STATES 2016
+Availability of mental health care providers

+MISSOURI AND UNITED STATES 2016

+Number of mental health providers

-There are approximately 17 mental health providers for every 10,000 residents in Missouri.
+per 10,000 residents There are approximately 17 mental health providers for every 10,000 residents in Missouri.
 This is lower than the national average, and not sufficient to serve the population in need of mental health treatment.

 Mental health providers include: psychiatrists, psychologists, licensed clinical social workers, counselors, marriage and family therapists, and advanced practice nurses specializing in mental health care Source: County Health Rankings & Roadmaps, by the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute.

-Availability of mental health care providers and hospital beds MISSOURIAND UNITED STATES 2013
+USC Schaeffer | 26 Availability of mental health care providers and hospital beds MISSOURI AND UNITED STATES 2013